mcd500/teep-device/docs/tree_view_dir_template.md

 **TEEP-Device Source Code**

-The below is the current TEEP-Device source code listing only the directories.
+The below is the current TEEP-Device source code listing only the directories to one level.

 DYNAMIC_SOURCE_UPDATE_TAG